Sustainable employability

 Is there a grant for sustainable employability?

-Until 2025 there is the Sustainable employability grant for companies and foundations.
+Until September 2024, there was the Sustainable employability subsidy from Execution Of Policy SZW for companies and foundations.
 This means that companies and foundations can apply for subsidies for projects that increase the sustainable employability of their employees.
-The subsidy can also be used to allow older employees with heavy work to retire earlier.
+The subsidy can also be used to allow older employees with heavy work to stop working earlier.
+It is currently no longer possible to apply for the grant, but companies that get started with the grant have until the end of 2025 to implement their project.

 Is a sustainable employability policy mandatory?